Te Aro: Te Aro Pā

 A war party of Te Āti Awa and others migrated from Taranaki to Wellington and established the pā in the 1820s.
 Members of the New Zealand Company arrived in Wellington in 1839 and laid out a town plan which paid no regard to the several pā in the area.
 In 1844 six rangatira (chiefs) from the settlement signed the 1844 deed, bringing Te Aro Pā into the New Zealand Company purchase of 1839.
-William Anson McCleverty was tasked with swapping Maori land around Wellington Harbour for land further away, which resulted in less-convenient food-growing areas.
+William Anson McCleverty was tasked with swapping Māori land around Wellington Harbour for land further away, which resulted in less-convenient food-growing areas.

 Around 200 people lived at the pā in the 1840s, but numbers decreased after that.
 An 1850 survey stated that there were 186 people at Te Aro Pā who were mostly Christian.
 People lived in traditional "huts" (whare) and there were two "churches or chapels".
-The people had 26 acres cultivated in potatoes and also grew small amounts of kumara, wheat and maize.
+The people had 26 acres cultivated in potatoes and also grew small amounts of kūmara, wheat and maize.
 They had seven canoes, 20 horses and two carts, some cattle and tame pigs and had half a ton of flax prepared for export.
 As a result of losing resources provided by the land they had sold, combined with loss of food- and flax-producing swamp land uplifted by the 1855 earthquake and the return of many people to Taranaki in 1860, the population of Te Aro Pā decreased and by the 1880s almost all had left.
 Some Māori at the pā had been given Crown Grants to the land which meant they could not sell it, so they leased parcels of land to European settlers.
 By the 1870s most of the pā's remaining land was sold to Wellington Council who wished to extend Taranaki Street to the waterfront through pā lands.

-In 2005 archaeologists discovered the remains of three structures from the pā during redevelopment of a site at 39-43 Taranaki Street.
+In 2005 archaeologists discovered the remains of three structures from the pā during redevelopment of a site at 39–43 Taranaki Street.